How to counteract drowsiness from Benadryl and other medications

 Hergert says, “If you’re just starting on a medication that’s known to cause drowsiness, avoid doing activities that require alertness — such as driving — until you know how it affects you.
 Then give it a few weeks.
 Your body may adjust to the medication, and you’ll start to feel less drowsy.”

 What if some time goes by and I still feel drowsy?

-If you take 1 of these medications, consider taking it at bedtime rather than during the day.
+If you take one of these medications, consider taking it at bedtime.
 Alternatively, you can talk to your doctor about switching.
-Newer, second-generation antihistamines are less likely to cause daytime drowsiness.
-These include fexofenadine (Allegra®), loratadine (Claritin®) and cetirizine (Zyrtec®).
+Newer, second-generation antihistamines are less likely to cause drowsiness.
+These include fexofenadine (Allegra), loratadine (Claritin), and cetirizine (Zyrtec).”

 How do beta-blockers cause drowsiness?

 Fatigue is a commonly experienced side effect of beta blockers like labetalol (Trandate) and acebutelol (Sectral).
 This is likely due to its effect on your heart rate and how it affects the release of hormones in your body.

 Hergert says, “In addition to slowing your heart rate, beta-blockers also relieve pressure on the heart by blocking the action of certain hormones, such as adrenaline.
 And when you have less adrenaline, you may have less energy.

 Most people can tolerate beta-blockers.
 But a small percentage may experience some drowsiness and fatigue.”

 Should I stop taking the beta-blocker if I’m drowsy?